rootstrap/blog/content/testing/load_test_series/load_tests_1.md

 In stress tests we try to load the app to see when it breaks.
 Usually those tests cover extreme scenarios that are way more demanding that the usual flow.
 Those tests are useful to recreate concrete scenarios like:
-- How the thelephone network will behave on christmas.
+- How the telephone network will behave on christmas.
 - How our streaming app will perform in the season finale of our most watched series.

 Even tough the avobe scenarios are very real, they do not represent the usual workload of an app